StackVista/stackstate-docs/stackpacks/integrations/servicenow_1.md

 ### Status

-To check the status of the ServiceNow integration, run the status subcommand and check for ServiceNow under `Running Checks`:
+To check the status of the ServiceNow integration, run the status subcommand and look for ServiceNow under `Running Checks`:

 ```
 sudo stackstate-agent status